LLM-based evals

-Machine learning based evaluations on LLM outputs
+Reference guide for machine learning-based evaluations on LLM outputs

 This page contains a library of LLM based metrics you can leverage: